Usage

 The $

 sign prefixing all example paths points to the parent folder of the settings script file itself.
 There's one more path prefix that points to the mockup psd.
 You can also use absolute paths but I wouldn't recommend it.
-Read more about file paths here.
+Read more about file paths .

-smartObjects[].input
+The smartObjects[].input

-could also be an array.
-You can find an example of that in anatomy of the settings script and all options.There's a separate example repository with a simple example you can find here.
-Additionally check the examples in the project repository for pretty much the kitchen sink.
+There's a separate example repository with a simple example you can find .
+Additionally check the in the for pretty much the kitchen sink.
 The examples are all ready to be run as is, but maybe delete the output folders before running the scripts, to see what they do.
 Maybe fiddle with the input files too.